ReoGrid performs the following cell edit flow:

 CellEditCharInputted event can check a inputted character but cannot modify it, to modify text consider to use

-After user pressing ‘Enter’ key or moved focus out from the input field, the edit process will be terminated.
+After the user presses the ‘Enter’ key or moved focus out from the input field, the edit process will be terminated.
 The events

 CellDataChanged will be invoked after edit operation is finished.
-Notice that when user pressed ‘Escape’ key the edit operation will be cancelled by ReoGrid and the data user inputted will be restore to the data before editing, the
+Note that when the user presses the ‘Escape’ key, the edit operation will be cancelled by ReoGrid and the data user inputted will be restore to the data before editing, the

 AfterCellEdit will be invoked but